Table of Contents

 Jon Åslund / Wikimedia Commons

 Sweden hosts one of the largest Pride festivals in all of Scandinavia.
-A week’s worth of lively events culminates with the parade on August 3rd, starting at City Hall and weaving through the city for about two hours.
+A week’s worth of lively events culminates with the parade, starting at City Hall and weaving through the city for about two hours.

 Pride Park is one of the best features, an open-air festival in the heart of the city.
 It includes everything from food vendors and live performances to dance parties and family-friendly events.